Chiropractor Laurel, MD

 Treating Your Issues with Chiropractic Adjustments, Tools, and Techniques

 Chiropractic treatment is hands-on.
-When you see a Laurel, MD chiropractor, he or she will use their hands in a specific way to adjust and massage various parts of your body.
+When you see a chiropractor, he or she will use their hands in a specific way to adjust and massage various parts of your body.
 A special force will be utilized to adjust your spine; thereby, your nervous system as a whole.
 In addition to the adjustment, a chiropractor may recommend or implement:

 - Corrective exercises